Skip to content

 Hotel venue for corporate events

-Dave WagnerApr 25, 2024 9:23:45 AM9 min read
+Dave WagnerApr 25, 2024 9:23:45 AM10 min read

-Many of our clients struggle with understanding and managing hotel attrition fees, often finding them challenging to navigate.
-Understanding the intricacies of attrition is important, as you may not have the event budget to support large attrition penalties.
+As an event planner, understanding the intricacies of attrition is important.
+You may not have the event budget to support large attrition penalties.

 Short Summary

-• Attrition is a clause in your hotel contract that outlines the expected room revenue that your group commits to utilizing and paying for.
+• Attrition is a clause in your hotel contract that outlines the expected room revenue that your group block commits to utilizing and paying for.

 • The three types of attrition are nightly attrition, cumulative attrition, and an attrition schedule.